 All in all, I conclude that feeding some liquidity to the ETH-XCHF Uniswap contract should be fine.

-To actually trade the token on Uniswap, go to Uniswap and enter the address of the crypto franc contract: 0xB4272071eCAdd69d933AdcD19cA99fe80664fc08 .
+To actually trade the token on Uniswap, go to Uniswap and select XCHF as input or output.
 Then, assuming you have installed metamask, you can start your first swap.

 Update 2019-07-11: Thanks to the Uniswap ROI Calculator, I can calculate at anytime how much I made so far doing market making at Uniswap.
 Currently, I’m at a loss of 16% compared to holding onto the assets.
 Legally, that’s good news, as it means I am far away from making any profit-oriented activity.

 Update 2019-11-28: Due to falling Ether prices, my loss on uniswap is now only 0.01%.
 As it is not my intent to make a profit, I hereby pledge to donate all gains to Bitcoin Association Switzerland.
 The reference date is 31st of March (that’s when the accounting year of Meisser Economics AG ends).